 13. Start a schedule

-Whether for work or for organising who is where and when, or even what’s for lunch and dinner, a wall planner that can be wiped clean each week is a good addition to any ‘get your home organised’ challenge.
+Want to organise work, who is where and when, or even what’s for lunch and dinner?
+A wall planner you can wipe clean each week is a good addition to any ‘get your home organised’ challenge.
 Forget boring paper planners you’d see in a corporate environment, go for something a bit more stylish.

 Get the kids’ rooms sorted